TidalWavesNode/TEASY-test/README.md

 EasyApe connects your Telegram or Discord account to your Bittensor wallet and:

-✔ Parses simple commands like `stake 0.5 31`
-✔ Shows a clear transaction summary
+✔ Parses simple commands like `stake 0.5 31`  (action amount subnet) ✔ Shows a clear transaction summary
 ✔ Tracks portfolio performance
 ✔ Calculates PnL & ROI
 ✔ Stores transaction history
-✔ Utilizes Bittensor SDK
+✔ Utilizes Bittensor SDK for speed

 ---